sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/pure_docker.md

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/a66a74ce9a120a9da743eb44c6fea3a55f51842a](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/a66a74ce9a120a9da743eb44c6fea3a55f51842a)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.37).*

 ## 3.36 -> 3.37

 This release adds a new container that runs database migrations (`migrator`) independently of the frontend container.
 Confirm the environment variables on this new container match your database settings.
 [Read more about manual operation of the migrator](https://docs.sourcegraph.com/admin/how-to/manual_database_migrations)

 To upgrade, please perform the changes in the following diff:
 [https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/9e369ec86cdef50b9e2a8350040d011cf2c7cd49](https://github.com/sourcegraph/deploy-sourcegraph-docker/commit/9e369ec86cdef50b9e2a8350040d011cf2c7cd49)

-*How smooth was this upgrade process for you?
-You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.36).*

 ## 3.36.2 -> 3.36.3